Sermons

 7 May 2017

 I’m always intrigued about the image used for our relationship with God that focuses on sheep and shepherd.
-Whereas there are some endearing pictures of Jesus the Good Shepherd carrying the lost sheep home on his shoulders the reality is that sheep are not that glamorous as an image.
-Sheep are considered as dumb animals….
-Read more
+Whereas there are some endearing pictures of Jesus the Good Shepherd carrying… Read more

 Recognising Jesus by faith.